unniisme/PetrichorGameJam/README.md

 Use **WASD** or **arrow keys** to move around
 Use **E** to morph (provided you have the crystals for it)

-If stuck at any point, you pause using **Esc** and restart from there. ⁿᵒᵒᵇ
+If stuck at any point, you can pause using **Esc** and restart from there. ⁿᵒᵒᵇ

 ## Design
 Centering around the theme of *Metamorphosis*, the primary mechanic in the game is to *morph*, consuming a crystal.
 Once morphed, all objects in the game world exhbit slightly different (and considerably more morbid) behaviour.